bcolindres/Bad-Banking-Updated/README.md

 - NavBar: The navigation bar component.
 - Home: The home page component.
 - CreateAccount: Component to create a new account.
+- Login: Component to login to an existing account.
 - Deposit: Component to deposit money.
 - Withdraw: Component to withdraw money.
 - Balance: Component to check account balance.